vwkd/code-system/src/languages/wasm/component.md

 can contain world definitions at the top-level in addition to interface definitions.

-#### name
+group definitions, don't represent behaviour

-consists of namespace field, package field, optional version field specified at the top of a WIT file via a package declaration

-used to generate the names of imports and exports of interfaces and worlds
+- has id of namespace, name and optional semver version id at the top of a WIT file via a package declaration used to generate the names of imports and exports of interfaces and worlds

 ### Interface

-collection of functions and types unit of functionality imported from the host or implemented by a component for consumption on a host
+- set of types and functions
+- can think of as instance type
+- can think of unit of functionality

-can contain use statements, type definitions, and function definitions
+- can contain use statements, type definitions, and function definitions

-All items defined in an interface, including use items, are considered as exports from the interface. i.e. types can further be used from the interface by other interfaces

-has a single namespace
-i.e.none of the defined names can collide
+- has single namespace, defined names must not collide

-?? can think of as instance type

 ### World

-complete description of both imports and exports of a component can think of as component type better name would have been "interface" can have multiple interfaces
+- set of imports and exports
+- can think of as component type

-describe a concrete component
-are the basis of bindings generation

-can contain any number of imports and exports can be either a function or an interface

-An imported or exported interface corresponds to an imported or exported instance in the component model Functions are equivalent to bare component functions Additionally interfaces can be defined inline with an explicit plain name that avoids the need to have an out-of-line definition
+- can contain functions and interfaces
+- can think of set of functionalities

 plain name of import or export statement becomes plain name of final component import or export definition